 This series of courses relies on daily contact vocabulary building and practical conversation of everyday topics, current events, social life, and cultural materials.
 The student may choose the credit/no credit grading option.

-Prerequisite: Intermediate entry level: FR 2 or three years high school French, or equivalent; courses need not be taken in sequence modern times.
-Courses are conducted in English and need not be taken in sequence.
+Prerequisite: Intermediate entry level: FR 2 or three years high school French, or equivalent; courses need not be taken in sequence Associate Degree Applicable; CSU, UC